QuaNode/beamjs/README.md

 	- Enables a true inversion of control for GenAI, embedding security and compliance deeply for enterprise-grade performance.
 	- A starter can build like an expert without losing deep technical understanding, thanks to transparent declarative abstraction.
 	- Domain context boundaries are fully respected yet open for modifiability — addressing the gap left by traditional DDD in the AI era.
+ 	- It’s full-stack generation — backend, frontend, mobile, IoT, services, and more — all seamlessly integrated from the start, thanks to declarative agent SDKs.

 It isn’t a replacement for developers — it empowers them to focus on iterative development and validation testing.